robohydra/robohydra/docs/head/heads/index.md

   and `next`.
-This function will be called for every request the head has to handle (it's not enough that the URL path in the request matches the `path` property, because there could be another head before handling the request --see "Dispatching requests").
+This function will be called for every request the head has to handle (it's not enough that the URL path in the request matches the `path` property, because there could be another head before handling the request --see the introduction in this page).
 This function must always call `res.end()` to end the request, either explicitly or implicitly (eg. by passing the `res` object to the `next` function).
 * `detached` (optional): a *boolean* specifying if the head should be detached when starting RoboHydra.
 If this is true, RoboHydra will behave as if the head wasn't there.
 Heads can be detached and